Davide Mana – “Davide cammina con noi” path

 This path was strongly desired by those who knew and loved Davide Mana (Momo), who lost the affection of his loved ones too soon in 2020.
 In his life, Davide was able to involve people in many projects related to volunteering, Catholic Action and to sport.

 Davide also strongly loved the mountains and was particularly attached to the Maira Valley which he traveled far and wide up to the highest peaks.
-He has also always tried to bring people closer to the mountains and nature with an eye to the possibilities of each one and the idea of the 3 ring laps (long red route, blue intermediate route and short yellow route – see map) remembers this precisely. attitude: everyone can choose the one that suits them best:
+He has also always tried to bring people closer to the mountains and nature with an eye to the possibilities of each one and the idea of the 3 ring laps (long red route, blue intermediate route and short yellow route – see map) remembers this precisely. attitude: everyone can choose the one that suits them best.

-Yellow – Short loop
+Yellow – Short loop (also suitable for families)

 - Length 6 Km

 - difference in altitude 300 m